Asus ZenBook 14X OLED Space Edition review

 You want a gaming or content creation laptop

-While the Intel Core i9-12900H processor is certainly powerful, the integrated Intel Iris Xe graphics aren't going to do any serious gaming or rendering.
+While the Intel Core i9-12900H processor is certainly powerful, the integrated Intel Iris Xe graphics won't handle any serious gaming or rendering.

 You'll get half-day battery life at best with this one, so keep that charger handy.